openflighthpc/concertim-metric-reporting-daemon/docs/DEVELOPMENT.md

   `domain.Repository` that holds the reported metrics in memory.
 (This code is likely making its way to `inmem`).

-* `retrieval` package: contains routines for periodically retrieving and filtering hosts and metrics from ganglia.
-The hosts and metrics are parsed to `domain.ProcessedHost` and `domain.ProcessedMetric` and made available for further processing.

 * `visualizer` package: contains a HTTP client for interacting with the Concertim Visualisation App's API.